 Fraud – any act of omission, or concealment which involves a breach of legal duty, trust or confidence justly reposed, and is injurious to another.

-Loss of Confidence – refers to a condition arising from fraud or willful breach of trust by employee of the trust reposed in him/her by the Company.
+Loss of Confidence – refers to a condition arising from fraud or willful breach of trust by the employee of the trust reposed in him/her by the Company.

 Commission of a Crime or Offense – offense by the employee against the Company and its duly authorized representative.

 Authorized Causes